 - Enhancements to the Raglan Precinct, Townend Car Park and the High Street.

 We have invested £150,000 in the Caterham Masterplan project.
 We are working closely with the community, including the CR3 Forum and local businesses, landowners, other key stakeholders and the Parish Council to develop it.
 Extensive assessments have been carried out including parking surveys, transport and property analysis.

 The new Masterplan also builds on earlier public consultation work, including the Town Centre Design Statement and CR3 Neighbourhood Plan.

 Other transformation work

-The Council is also trying to buy the derelict Rose & Young site in the town, using a Compulsory Purchase Order.
-A public inquiry to decide if the Council can buy the site starts on 25 April 2017.
+The Council is also trying to buy the former Rose & Young site in the town, using a Compulsory Purchase Order.

 Delivering the Caterham Masterplan